5 Steps to Anticipate Audience Questions (and Prepare in Advance)

 It’s that sneaky smart one in the audience that we dread, isn’t it?
 Especially when the smart one is a potential client.

 Questions trigger direct dialog with your audience.
 It’s not the question itself that we dread.
-It’s a doubt in our ability to provide good answers on the fly.
+It’s the doubt in our ability to provide good answers on the fly.

 So, our goal as a presenter is to anticipate questions and prepare answers ahead of time.